ddatunashvili/ddatunashvili/README.md

 I describe myself as a passionate developer who loves coding, open source, and the web platform ❤️.

 Aside from my job, I like to create and contribute to open source projects.
 That helps me to learn a ton of new stuff, grow as a developer and support other open source projects.
-Also I enjoy writing programming things ✍️ at my blog page.
+Also I enjoy making programming videos on Youtube.

-In my free time you can find me at billiards club 🎱  , at the library 📘, at the gym 🏋️ , or on tech meetups aound Tbilisi 🗺
+In my free time you can find me at billiards club 🎱

 ## Skills:
-* 💻 HTML , CSS , JS , jquery
-* 🗃️ Git
-* 🎨 Photoshop
-* 🖌️ Inkscape
-* 🌈 Figma
-* 🖖 Canva

 * 🐍 Python
     *  flask
     *  Pandas